 To succeed in the classroom as a secondary school teacher, you need a specific skill set that not only prepares you to teach teen-aged students, but also equips you with a level of expertise in your chosen subject, whether it is science, math, English, history, art or other area.

 Secondary Missouri teacher certification is available for grades 9 to 12 in most academic fields.
-In art, music, physical education and modern languages, certification is available for kindergarten to grade 12.
+In some fields, you may receive certification for kindergarten to grade 12.
 Students must have a grade-point average of 3.0 on a 4.0 scale in their content area and in education coursework and an overall GPA of 2.75.

 The Department of Education has an overall objective of providing secondary schools with the best possible teachers by providing secondary education graduates who are capable of: